MartinH13/hadsagono/README.md

 A kids' game about connecting hexagons.
 Built using React, Vite, Express, Mongodb, Langchain and Node.js.

+The entirety of the application was developed for the "Advanced Techniques for Software Development" subject in the third year of the "Computer Engineering" university degree.
+It contains some very good code, some mediocre code and bunch of horrible, spaguetti code.
+I'm publishing it here for the sake of posterity.

 ## Demo

 An instance of the application is hosted at https://hads.nico.eus .
 Only games with more than 3 movements are saved on the server.
 Games older than 3 months will be automatically deleted.